Prospective Applicants

 • To obtain strong direct patient care experience, students are encouraged to obtain certification credentials, e.g., paramedic, nurse's aide, phlebotomist, medical assistant, radiologic technologist, EKG tech, EMT (I or Basic), LPN, dental hygienist, or clinical laboratorians (the student MUST have direct patient interaction, not just with specimens), or behavioral health technician.

-• All required direct patient care hours must be completed by the application deadline.
+• All required direct patient care hours must be completed and submitted by the January 15th application deadline.

-9. Documentation of a minimum of 40 hours of shadowing a practicing Physician Assistant or healthcare provider (MD/NP) is encouraged, but not required.
-(HUPA Shadowing Hours Form)
+5. Documentation of up to 40 hours shadowing a practicing physician assistant is recommended, not required.
+(HUPA Shadowing Hours Form.

-1. Applicants must pass a criminal background check and drug screening test.
-Criminal background checks and drug screening tests must be performed prior to matriculation to the Howard University Physician Assistant Program (within 180 days of matriculation), and prior to the start of the clinical phase of the program.
+6. Applicants must be able to pass a background check and drug screening test.
+Background checks and drug screening tests must be performed within 90 days of matriculation of matriculation in the Howard University Physician Assistant Program, and prior to start of the clinical phase of the program.

 Program Admissions Process